Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 When adding liquidity to a Uniswap v3 pool, you must provide two assets in a particular ratio.
 In many cases, your contract or the user's wallet hold a different ratio of those two assets.
 In order to deposit 100% of your assets, you must first swap your assets to the optimal ratio and then add liquidity.

 However, the swap may shift the balance of the pool and thus change the optimal ratio.
 To avoid that, we can execute this swap-and-add liquidity operation in an atomic fashion, using a router.
-The inputs to our guide are the **two tokens** that we are pooling for, the **amount** of each token we are pooling for and the Pool **fee**.
+The inputs to our guide are the **two tokens** that we are pooling for, the **amount** of each token we are pooling for, the **amount** of each token to swap-and-add, and the Pool **fee**.

 The guide will **cover**:

-1. Creating a router instance
+1. Setup a router instance
 2. Configuring our ratio calculation
 3. Calculating our currency ratio
 4. Constructing and executing our swap-and-add transaction